Henry Earl Singleton: Initial professional work

-After graduating from MIT in 1940 and unable to meet the physical requirements for military service, Singleton took a Civil Service position as an electrical engineer at the Naval Ordnance Laboratory, then located at the Navy Yard, Washington, D.C.
+After graduating from MIT in 1940 and unable to meet the physical requirements for military service, Singleton took a Civil Service position as an electrical engineer at the Naval Ordnance Laboratory, located at the Navy Yard, Washington, D.C.
 Singleton was involved in analyzing a process that was eventually called “degaussing,” which gives protection to cargo ships from German-laid magnetic naval mines by reducing the magnetic field surrounding a vessel's steel hull.

 In 1942, Philip M. Morse, a professor at MIT, organized the Anti-Submarine Warfare Operations Research Group (ASWORG) on the staff of Admiral Ernest King, then Chief of Naval Operations.
 Having shown his mathematical skills in the degaussing developments, Singleton was invited to join the ASWORG.
 In doing so, he contributed to the founding of operations research in America.

-As the Allies prepared for re-conquering Europe, the Office of Strategic Services (OSS – forerunner of the Central Intelligence Agency) had a great demand for personnel with scientific capabilities.
+As the Allies prepared for re-conquering Europe, the Office of Strategic Services (OSS) had a great demand for personnel with scientific capabilities.
 Singleton joined the OSS in 1944 and was sent to Europe.
 He remained there until the end of the war, and left the OSS when it was disbanded in the fall of 1945.

 Singleton joined the ITT Corporation at their New York City headquarters in 1946.
 ITT was involved in securing its patent rights from wartime work in the US as well as in Germany.
 With his education and wartime experience, Singleton became a patent engineer and served ITT in this function for two years.

 In the fall of 1948, Singleton returned to MIT to pursue a doctorate in electrical engineering.
 He obtained Jerome Wiesner as his mentor.
-(Wiesner was later the President of MIT and also Science Advisor to three U.S. Presidents.)
 At the Rad Lab during WWII, Wiesner had developed an important optimum linear filter and prediction technique.
 For his dissertation, Singleton generalized Wiesner's technique for the nonlinear situation, making a major contribution to the emerging field of information theory.
 He was awarded the Sc.D. degree in 1950.